 James practises principally in the fields of employment and discrimination law, commercial law and civil actions against the police.
 He also practises in the fields of media, sports, public, election and human rights law.

+James was awarded the Legal 500 Employment Silk of the Year 2017 and was nominated for that award and Chambers & Partners Employment Silk of the Year in 2016.
 Prior to becoming a Silk before he was 40, he had been ranked in the highest band of juniors in both employment law and police law in Chambers and Partners for several years, being nominated for Employment Junior of the Year in both 2010 and 2011.
-He has also been highly ranked in employment and in human rights in the Legal 500 for many years.

 James represents a range of clients including a range of trade unions, the Equality and Human Rights Commission and blue chip companies both in the United Kingdom and overseas.
 He is equally at ease acting for claimants and respondents/defendants.